thomhines/interactive-media-i/Day 03.md

 2. **MAKE WIREFRAMES**

 	I would like to see 3 SETS of wireframes from your site.
 Each wireframe set should include at least 2 pages (Home and Details pages), but I would be very excited to see extra iterations and thoughts on how individual details pages could differ from one item to the next.
 And here's a link to a PDF if you need more [sketchboards](http://teaching.thomhines.com/resources/sketchboard_multi.pdf).
+And don't forget to post these!

 3. **CONVERT THIS DESIGN COMP TO HTML/CSS**